 In my example I used traffic accidents from the UK, since I couldn’t get a local dataset that had a location and time reference.
 Have a look and compare accident casualties for two periods in December 2015.

 I enjoyed working with ArcGIS Maps for Power BI and find it a valuable addition to the other visualization tools.
-I trust that ArcGIS Maps for Power BI will be generally available in upcoming releases.
-This will probably lead to the addition of powerful new features and the fixing of any bugs or issues.
+It’s a relatively new tool, so I expect powerful new features to be added and any bugs or performance issues to be fixed.

 A big concern is the lack of a location- and time-reference in many important datasets.
 This is particularly the case in Kenya where many statistics are aggregated to national or county level.
 There is limited value in knowing that a metropole like Nairobi has more traffic accidents than a county like Turkana.
 However, for remedial action it is important to know where and when accidents happen.